ubirch/ubirch-cassandra-eval/README.md

 1. _com.ubirch.QuillOpsSpec_: Plays with basic algebraic operators.
 2. _com.ubirch.QuillSpec_: Something like above, but simpler.
 3. _com.ubirch.QuillDifferentTableVersionsSpec_: Shows how to have different versions of the same table
+4. _com.ubirch.QuillMirrorSpec_: Makes sure that select and insert queries use the correct table version and spits out the correct cql.

 ## Phantom